 Challenging Behavior

-Parents of children with autism also have to learn to manage their child’s behavior.
-These behaviors may include repetitive behavior, tantrums, sensory overload incidents, hitting and/or throwing objects and even forms of self-injury.
-Many parents for children with ASD are strongly encouraged to be both parent and autism “therapist” at home.
-It can be stressful and even frustrating when you cannot figure out why they are behaving in certain ways and having to determine the best way to manage it.
-Not to mention, research suggests that highly-stressed parents have more trouble following their children’s behavior plans which isn’t good for anyone.
+Parents of children with autism also have to learn to manage their childโs behavior.
+These behaviors may include repetitive behavior, tantrums, sensory overload incidents, hitting and/or throwing objects, and even forms of self-injury.
+Many parents of children with ASD are strongly encouraged to be both parent and autism “therapistโ at home.
+It can be stressful and even frustrating when you cannot figure out why they are behaving in specific ways and have to determine the best way to manage it.
+Research suggests that highly stressed parents have more trouble following their children’s behavior plans, which isnโt good for anyone.

 Poor Sleep & Fatigue